 Word processing skills on modern Lanier standalone.
 Hands-on machine time is a major portion of course.
 Lab time is necessary.
 Excellent proofreading, editing, and grammar skills are essential.
+Also requires 4-6 lab hours.

-Prerequisite: OFFCE 104, OFFCE 112, ENGL 104, OFFCE 227, permission of instructor.
+Prerequisite: OFFCE 104 and ENGL 104 and OFFCE 227 and permission of instructor.